Time graph packet loss height

 Why do the red "packet loss" lines have different vertical heights on the graph?

 Each "pixel" in the time-graph is comprised of anywhere from 1 to many samples.
-When you're looking at 5 minutes of data in a time-graph, any sample will be multiple pixels wide (because the number of samples being displayed is limited).
+When you're looking at 5 minutes of data in a Timeline Graph, any sample will be multiple pixels wide (because the number of samples being displayed is limited).
 In this case, a lost packet will show 100% packet loss on the graph, and the red period will be multiple pixels wide.

 Now, sometimes you might have each pixel representing 8 samples (or maybe 4, or some similar small non-one number).
 This will happen if you're looking at one hour of data when the sample interval is 1 second and the width of the graph is 450 pixels.
 In this case, if one packet was lost, you'll see a jump in red-height of a fixed amount.
 Another lost packet will make it jump up another "chunk".
-As you look across a time-graph like this, you'll see a number of red bars of equal height (1 lost sample out of 8, say), and a number of red bars of somewhat taller height (2 lost samples out of 8).
+As you look across a Timeline Graph like this, you'll see a number of red bars of equal height (1 lost sample out of 8, say), and a number of red bars of somewhat taller height (2 lost samples out of 8).
 These are kind of "plateaus" that seem to generally be hit - that's because we only lose packets in whole number increments.
 As you increase the amount of data you see at a time, the more smooth these packet loss lines get - and the more "trending" you'll see in packet loss data.

 The graph above shows a perfect example of how this averaging is helpful - you get to see packet loss trends over time.